List of historic places in Allentown, Pennsylvania: Significant legacy historical sites

 Owned by the Griesemer family in what was known as Griesemerville.
-A stop on the Reading Traction Company's interurban line from West Allentown via Dorneyville, Kutztown to Reading.
-Was a popular day resort just west of the Walnut Street/Reading Road Bridge over Cedar Creek (1824).
+A stop on the Reading Traction Company's interurban line from West Allentown via Dorneyville, Kutztown to Reading, the Duck Farm and Hotel was a popular day resort just west of the Walnut Street/Reading Road Bridge over Cedar Creek (1824).
 Among those that came here for a duck dinner was Champ Clark, U.S. Speaker of the House of Representatives from 1911 to 1919.
 Closed about 1925, later became Union Terrace, now Joseph S. Daddona Lake and Terrace.
-Hotel remains standing, now operates as an apartment house.
+The hotel remains standing, and now operates as an apartment house.